The Artist and the Book | Vincent Valdez in Conversation with Morris Berman

 Artists have long used books as tools for education and inspiration.
 Increasingly, contemporary artists make books and research central to their artistic practice, examining the past and often creating new narratives.

 Most recently, Valdez created 16 drawings in response to Kurt Vonnegut’s classic anti-war novel Slaughterhouse-Five.
-Valdez’s body of work was published in 2023 as part of a limited-edition artist’s book produced by Arion Press.
+Valdez’s work was published in 2023 by Arion Press as part of a limited-edition artist’s book.
 A copy of the book has entered the Hirsch Library’s collection.

 A book signing follows the conversation.